How Fast Do Bluejay Bikes Go?

 As a Class 1 e-bike, the Premiere Edition is restricted to much of the same rules and regulations as a traditional bike.
 That means you’re free to ride in all bike lanes and on all bike paths.
 And this bike was designed for comfortable cruising; from the riser handlebars to the plush, comfortable saddle you’ll be set up for hours and hours of taking flight.

 How fast does the Bluejay Sport go?

 The Bluejay Sport, on the other hand, is a Class 3 e-bike that can reach up to 28 MPH.
-Designed for the adventurous biker, this faster, more powerful Bluejay model can handle off-roading with ease and provide the zippy torque you desire.
+Designed for the adventurous biker, this faster, more powerful Bluejay model can reach speeds up to 28 mph with ease and provide the zippy torque you desire.

 Due to that higher speed limit there are a few additional restrictions that come with this type of e-bike—though they’re often stipulated by where you live—so be sure to check your local legislation before heading out to explore.
 Class 3 bikes are mostly restricted to riders that are 16+ and they’re legal on most roadways and bike lanes (like the kind that run alongside a road).
 However, some states won’t allow these e-bikes on multi-use paths that are shared with pedestrians, including those in most parks.

 The Bluejay Sport is built for adventure, so the powerful Bafang 500W mid-drive torque sensor motor is powerful enough to help you tackle near-vertical hills at max speed and rough terrain without any struggle on your end.
 In fact, the 120 nm torque delivers more speed on steep inclines, allowing you to get the power you expect when you need it the most.
 Plus, the combination of the external Shimano Deore 10-speed and the WTB Venture/Nano 29” 2.1 all-road tires will set you up for some epic all-terrain riding.